-In terms of oxygen outflow escape from the high altitude cusps and plasma mantle regions we find that most of the oxygen escape the magnetosphere, as shown by Slapak et al. (2017).
-As pointed out by Seki et al. (2002) and Ebihara et al. (2006), oxygen ions with low energies (< 1 keV) will end up in near tail plasma sheet or in ring current.
-Our results show that oxygen ions reaching the high altitude cusps will mostly escape the magnetosphere.
-On average, 50% of the oxygen outflow flux will
+In terms of oxygen outflow escape from the high-altitude cusps and plasma mantle regions, we find that most of the oxygen escapes the magnetosphere, as shown by Slapak et al. (2017).
+As pointed out by Seki et al. (2002) and Ebihara et al. (2006), oxygen ions with low energies (< 1 keV) will end up in the near-tail plasma sheet or in the ring current.
+Our results show that oxygen ions reaching the high-altitude cusps will mostly escape the magnetosphere.
+On average, 50% of the oxygen outflow flux will end up in the solar wind beyond the distant X-line; 19% will escape directly into the dayside magnetosheath.
+This sums up to a total escape rate of 69% of high-altitude cusp oxygen flux.
+The rest, 31% of the high-altitude cusp flux, is being convected to the plasma sheet, mostly in the distant tail (> 50 R_E), as shown by Fig. 8.